rzhekova/NC-News-API/README.md

 ### Hosting

+Before pushing your app onto Heroku, ensure you have set up your database on Mlab.

+- Mlab - [Setting up a free MongoDB database on mLab and connecting to it with Node.js](http://fredrik.anderzon.se/2017/01/17/setting-up-a-free-mongodb-database-on-mlab-and-connecting-to-it-with-node-js/)
 - Creating a Heroku remote and deploying - [Deploying with Git | Heroku Dev Center](https://devcenter.heroku.com/articles/git)
-- Mlab - [Setting up a free MongoDB database on mLab and connecting to it with Node.js](http://fredrik.anderzon.se/2017/01/17/setting-up-a-free-mongodb-database-on-mlab-and-connecting-to-it-with-node-js/)